 Invoice generators.
 Invoice generators are your go-to for a one-off project or a miscellaneous invoice you must send quickly.
 An invoice generator uses in-line editing to enter your info—and logo—into custom fields.
 This simple solution generates a customized invoice, which you can download as a PDF or send via email.
 To review invoice generators, read this article on the best invoicing generators.

 Cloud invoicing software.
 Invoicing software is a more robust invoicing solution best suited for freelancers, small businesses, consultants, and lawyers.
-Invoicing software or tools typically integrate time-tracking and project management features and generate invoices based on outstanding tasks or time.
+Online invoicing software or tools typically integrate time-tracking and project management features and generate invoices based on outstanding tasks or time.
 This option is preferred for creative and web agencies or small businesses that deal with services rather than products.
 The same goes for software serving the architecture profession, which invoices based on billable time during specific design phases.

 Business accounting software.
 Business accounting software is a full-fledged financial solution that includes invoicing, bookkeeping, and other types of financial tracking, like payroll or expense tracking.
 Most accounting software requires know-how to get your money’s worth and is a better fit for large companies and enterprises.

 Also, if you’re new to invoicing, I highly recommend reading through this invoicing guide to help you understand the basics, like how to generate invoices, bill your client, and avoid invoicing mishaps.
+I’d say that the best free time tracking app offers comprehensive management features and seamless invoicing capabilities for strong businesses.

 If you’re looking for project management software for design agencies, most already include invoicing, such as Paymo.
 Such project management software with time tracking is perfect for experts in consultancy and creative fields.